12 min read

 Pricing: Non-disclosed.
 A competitor cites a starting point of $36,000/year.

 VWO is one of the more popular A/B testing platforms out there.
 They were also smart enough to offer a free plan for users for up to 50k tested visitors a month and available for $199 a month for users for up to 100K monthly tested visitors, just when Google announced the sunset of their competitor.
-The tool seems to be more focused on business users, with conversions, CTR, and leads as some of their main points for optimization.
+The tool seems to be more focused on business users, with conversions, CTR and leads as some of their main points for optimization.

 As a main advantage, we would point out the ability to make content or CSS changes directly at the user interface, along with more complicated server-side experiments.